 Summer Innovation Communities

-The Summer Symposium is a set of blended synchronous and asynchronous professional development experiences to be held over one or two days prior to the start of Fall term.
+The Summer Symposium is a set of blended synchronous and asynchronous professional development experiences to be held September 16 and 17.
 Based on your schedule and interest, you might attend a live Zoom panel discussion from an Innovation Community, watch some short recordings created by your peers, and then choose to spend time in an online discussion forum.
-To better plan the Summer Symposium, CATL has created this brief survey where you may offer your opinion on the schedule and types of activities you would most be most likely to pursue.
-Let us know what you think!
+Look for more information in the coming weeks.